grpc/proposal/L64-python-runtime-proto-parsing.md

 ## Alternatives Considered

 Consideration was given to implementing the functionality of what is here presented as `grpc.protos` in the `protobuf` Python package.
 After a thorough investigation, we found that this feature could not be implemented in a way that satisfied both the compatibility requirements of the gRPC library and the Protobuf library.
 However, we are able to provide all of desired functionality with an implementation enirely in the `grpcio` package.
+If at some point in the future this is no longer the case and an implementation of the required functionality in the `protobuf` repo is feasible, our `grpc.protos` function can simply proxy to it.